 By removing one (or preferably two) from the equation, corrosion is either overcome or very substantially reduced.
-Our guest Suzuki, pictured above, has spent far too long in a damp barn or similar and has suffered accordingly.
+Our guest Suzuki, pictured below, has spent far too long in a damp barn or similar and has suffered accordingly.
 Its new home is a rather basic brick garage that’s prone to damp and condensation and this hasn’t done it any favours either.

 An obvious, if expensive, route is to keep your bikes in a heated environment.
 A heated garage is potentially bike storage nirvana but it’s a luxury very few of us can afford and only a select band are able (or allowed) to keep bikes in the house.
 Unfortunately, this can also be something of a double-edged sword.
 The laws of chemistry state that a reaction is almost inevitably accelerated in the presence of heat and unless the bike is clean and free from metal salts and moisture and/or condensation the inevitable decay and corrosion processes will happen.

-To avoid the sort of mess we have here above, the residues left behind by a poorly vented battery should have been removed and neutralised.
+To avoid the sort of mess we have here, the residues left behind by a poorly vented battery should have been removed and neutralised.
 The acidic vapours from the battery have simply accelerated the corrosion process and if left unchecked will eventually eat their way through another irreplaceable motorcycle component.
 Battery acid and its resultant fumes are highly corrosive and something as innocuous as a blocked breather pipe can wreak costly damage not only on painted steel but also on expensive chrome plating - so ignore batteries and breather pipes at your peril.

 A heated facility is fine but unless the garage is dry and the bike is free from salts of any kind, heating is only going to make things worse.
 Realistically the best way to stave off the ingress of moisture is to invest in a dehumidifier.
 These machines are able to remove the airborne moisture that kicks off and subsequently perpetuates corrosion and once your garage is at a reasonably low level of humidity the power consumption is actually minimal.